ljoycewright/Gas-Electric-Usage/README.md

 - [x] Create README file
 - [x] Import csv file "GasElectricUsage"
 - [x] Create database using SQLite3
-- [x] Cleanup and Aggregrate data
+- [x] Cleanup and aggregrate data
-- [x] Display graph of data using Matplotlib
+- [x] Display data with Matplotlib

 ## Features:

-- Data Visualization of Usage, Billed Amount and Average Temperature of Gas and Electric utilization with Matplotlib.
+- Usage
+- Billed amount
+- Average temperature

 ## Milestones

-- Import CSV as datasource with Jupyter Notebook
+- Import CSV file as datasource with Jupyter Notebook.
-- Created database with SQLite3
+- Create database from CSV file with SQLite3.
-- Cleanup and aggregate data using SQLite3 and Pandas
+- Cleanup and aggregate data using SQLite3 and Pandas.
-- Use Matplotlib to visualize data
+- Visualize data in line, bar and scatter charts with Matplotlib.